EricThomson/anaties/readme.md

         helpers.py (generic utility functions for use everywhere)
             - datetime_string : return date_time string to use for naming files etc
+            - file_exists: check to see if file exists
             - get_bins: get bin edges and centers, given limits and bin width
             - get_offdiag_vals: get lower off-diagonal values of a symmetric matrix
             - ind_limits: return indices that contain array data within range